disgoorg/godave/README.md

 ## Example Usage

-For an example of how to use GoDave, please refer to the [here](https://github.com/disgoorg/disgo/tree/feature/dave/_examples/voice)
+For an example of how to use GoDave, please see [here](https://github.com/disgoorg/disgo/tree/feature/dave/_examples/voice)

 ## License